Saturday, January 7, 2012

 A few tips I have found helpful when fasting:

-■Don't try to give up your normal cup of coffee int he morning.
+■Don't try to give up your normal cup of coffee in the morning.
 You don't want to start your fast with a headache.
-If you decide that you want to give up caffeine..do it gradually.
-Such as one cup the first day- a half cup the next day...until you have slowly eliminated it from your intake.
+If you decide that you want to give up caffeine, do it gradually -such as one cup the first day, a half cup the next day, etc., until you have slowly eliminated your intake.

 ■Drink plenty of water and keep hydrated.

-■If your giving up meat- You can eat mushrooms,beans,eggplant, etc. These are good alternative and you still will get some protein inyour body.
+■If you're giving up meat, you can eat mushrooms, beans, eggplant, etc. These are good alternatives, and you still will get some protein in your body.

 ■Nutritional shakes that contain vitamins are helpful if you are skipping meals.

-■Keep away from the media..TV, Internet, Radio, etc. Whatever keeps your focus away form meditiating on the Word.
+■Keep away from the media.TV, Internet, Radio, etc. Whatever keeps your focus away form meditating on the Word.

-■Keep your house an atmosphere of worship- Play worship music, light candles- This makes it inviting for peace and quiet.
+■Keep your house an atmosphere of worship.
+Play worship music, light candles, etc. This makes it inviting for peace and quiet.

 ■Include your children in prayer and Bible reading.
 This brings everyone together.

-■Meditate on the WORD...
-Place scriptures on your wall, mirrors, places where you will see it often.
+■Meditate on the WORD.
+Place scriptures on your wall, mirrors, or places where you will see them often.

-■Keep your Bible handy.
-And a paper and pen in case something speaks to you- You can write it down.
+■Keep your Bible handy as well as paper and pen.
+Then when something speaks to you, you can write it down.

 These are just a few ideas to get you started.
 Remember to forgive yourself if you blow it one day.
-This isn't suppose to be legalistic and full of condemnation on yourself.
-IT"S THE HEART THAT MATTERS MORE THAN THE SACRIFICE.
+This isn't supposed to be legalistic or used as a tool to heap condemnation on yourself.
+IT'S THE HEART THAT MATTERS MORE THAN THE SACRIFICE.

 Post a Comment